Brother CS7000X Review & How it Compares vs the CS7000i

 By reading the manual, you can also learn how to program the machine to stop with the needle up or down and change the needle position to left, right, or center.

-Reverse stitching is done with the U-shaped button on the front of the machine.
+- U-shaped button on the front of the machine to reverse

-A speed slider also on the front of the sewing machine controls the maximum speed the machine will sew.
-This is a great feature for heavy-footed sewists or kids learning to sew for the first time!
+- Speed slider to control the max sewing speed–it’s a great feature for heavy-footed sewists or kids learning to sew for the first time!

-The tension dial, located right above the workspace, controls the tension on the thread.
-This is in a new position compared to where it was on the Brother CS6000i and CS7000i.
+- Tension dial, located right above the workspace, to control tension on the top thread.
+(This is in a new position compared to where it was on the Brother CS6000i and CS7000i.)

 Wide Table & Its Uses